AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **High coherence builders:**

-- Truth-seeking (passing Evidence consistently)
+* Truth-seeking (passing Evidence consistently)
-- Internal consistency (passing Center reliably)
+* Internal consistency aligned with •′ (passing Center reliably toward •)
-- Boundary integrity (passing Interface successfully)
+* Boundary integrity (passing Interface successfully)
-- Regular validation practice (strong receipt accumulation)
+* Regular validation practice (strong receipt accumulation)

 **Low coherence builders:**

-- Reality denial (failing Evidence)
+* Reality denial (failing Evidence)
-- Self-contradiction (failing Center)
+* Self-contradiction, misalignment with •′ (failing Center)
-- Boundary violations (failing Interface)
+* Boundary violations (failing Interface)
-- Chaotic validation (weak receipt patterns)
+* Chaotic validation (weak receipt patterns)

 **Your thread's frequency is the sum of all these cycles.** Not what you claimed to value.
 Not what you wished you'd done.
 But what you actually validated, cycle after cycle, building receipts that persist eternally.